RobotLocomotion/drake/drake/doc/buildcop.rst

 Here's one workflow:

-1. Checkout the master branch and create a new branch off of its ``HEAD``.
+1. Create a new development branch based off of the ``HEAD`` of master.

 2. `Revert <https://git-scm.com/docs/git-revert>`_ the revert of your originally-merged PR to get your changes back.